Originally Published on February 16th, 2017

 The best way to combat hair loss from bleaching is to use products that lessen the negative effects.
 You just have to prep.
 If you’re planning on bleaching your hair, use a pre-shampoo & conditioning treatment three days before.
-After bleaching, get a deep treatment once a week.
+After bleaching, use a deep treatment once a week.
 This will plump your hair with moisture to make it more elastic and less likely to break, while also making it shinier and more manageable.

 Find a daily damage defense product that you can use before leaving the house.
 It will protect your hair against UV rays by sealing the gaps in your hair strands.
 It might not seem like the elements are doing much damage, but you would be surprised.
-Pollution, air conditioning, wind and UV rays will all do a number on your hair over time, especially if it’s bleached.
+Pollution, air conditioning, wind, and UV rays will all do a number on your hair over time, especially if it’s bleached.

 Since bleached hair is more vulnerable to breakage, you might need to adjust your hair care regimen.
 Avoid brushing your hair too roughly, or pulling it too tightly when styling.
-Try to use a lower heat setting when using your styling tools, and never forget your hair serum to defend against the heat.
+Try to use a lower heat setting when using your styling tools, and never forget your hair thickening serum to defend against the heat.

 If you want to bleach your hair, you can.
 Just make sure you keep it protected.
 Don’t be too rough, keep it hydrated, and make sure that you’re paying attention to the signs.
 If you start to see more hairs in your brush or hair tie, think about giving the coloring and highlighting a break for a few months.
 Letting your hair recover is almost always a smart decision.